 Financial Corporation is engaged in a variety of businesses related

 to residential and commercial mortgage servicing, real estate asset

 marketing and sale of technology solutions to third parties.
-It
+The

 In the past, Ocwen operated as a savings and loan holding

 company, but terminated its status as Thrift' in Jun 2005 after an

 extended "de-banking" initiative.
 The company has offices in